slayervictor/02104/README.md

 java -jar simple-breakout.jar N M
 ```
 It is important to note that N={1,...,10} and m={5,...,20}.

+### Keybindings
+To move left pres the 'h' key, and to move right press the 'l' key

+## Dependencies
+1. Java 21
+2. JavaFX (Compatible version) - for GUI elements
+3. Git - for installation

 ## Presets

 ### Easy
 ```bash
 java -jar simple-breakout.jar 3 5